The End Times

 An apocalyptic workplace comedy

-As the world crumbles, a hodgepodge of outcasts, survivalists and idealists band together to build a utopia for the future only to fall prey to usual follies of humankind.
+In the post-apocalypse, a hodgepodge of hopefuls bands together to build a better civilization from scratch only to fall prey to the age-old follies of mankind.

 "Picture The Office, but Scranton's constantly on the brink of annihilation and Michael's claimed divine power!"